manadream/electronics-blog/_posts/electronics/2025-11-9-240p-test-suite-on-a-raspberry-pi-for-crt-testing-calibration-repair.md

 5. Press the hotkey controller combo you set and you should see the Lakka menu appear.
 6. Go down and select `Close Content` and you should be brought back to the main Lakka menu.

-If this all went well and looks correct, do the same for the NES 240p suite on the `Nintendo - NES / Famicom (FCEUmm)` core and Genesis 240p on the `Sega - MS/GG/MD/CD/32X (PicoDrive)` core.
+If this all went well and looks correct, do the same for the NES 240p suite on the `Nintendo - NES / Famicom (QuickNES)` core and Genesis 240p on the `Sega - MS/GG/MD/CD/32X (PicoDrive)` core.

 If something looks off with any of them or it's not rendering in 240p, go back and check that the configuration was done correctly.